mathesar-foundation/mathesar-wiki/marketing/copy.md

 > `{mission}`
 >
-> As a non-profit project, Mathesar relies on donations to fund development.
+> As a non-profit project, Mathesar relies on philanthropic grants and individual donations to fund development.
 A small core team of paid engineers guide the direction of project and maintain its underlying architecture.
 Leveraging open source principles, the core team also amplifies its work by facilitating a broader community of volunteer contributors to help build the product.
 >
 > Your sponsorship funds the core team, furthering the impact and sustainability of Mathesar.